emmacadavra/creature-feature-drf-api/TESTING.md

 ## **Testing Overview**

-Below I have documented the testing undertaken throughout development for this respository's code.
+Below I have documented the testing undertaken throughout development for this repository's code.

-For information on front-end testing, please follow the link to this project's [**_front end respository's TESTING.md document_**](https://github.com/emmacadavra/creature-feature-react/blob/main/TESTING.md).
+For information on front-end testing, please follow the link to this project's [**_front end repository's TESTING.md document_**](https://github.com/emmacadavra/creature-feature-react/blob/main/TESTING.md).

 ## **Testing Throughout Development**